shouryade/mycroft/README.md

 After running the application with Docker Compose, the following services will be available:

+After running the application with Docker Compose, the following services will be available:

 - MQTT Broker: Connect to the broker at mqtt://localhost:1883 for MQTT communication.
 - RabbitMQ Management UI: Access the RabbitMQ web interface at http://localhost:15672.
 - PostgreSQL Database: The PostgreSQL database will be running on localhost:5432 with the following credentials:
+  - Username: postgres
+  - Password: postgres
+  - Database: postgres
   - Username: postgres
   - Password: postgres
   - Database: postgres